codylindley/jspm-startup/README.md

 npm install jspm/jspm-cli -g
 ```

-### Step 2: Cloen this repo and from a terminal in the root of the jspm-startup directoy run:
+### Step 2: Clone this repo and from a terminal in the root of the jspm-startup directoy run:

 ```
 npm install --dev